kalharbi/kalharbi.github.io/bio.md

 Education
 -----------
 I attained a B.Sc. in Computer Science from King Abdulaziz University in Saudi Arabia in 2007.
-In 2012, I acompleted my Master's degree in Computer Science at the University of Colorado Boulder.
+In 2012, I completed my Master's degree in Computer Science at the University of Colorado Boulder.